-It's a sad day for anyone who loved comedy: Robin Williams has died at age 63, and the week of what would have been his 65th birthday, we're still mourning the loss of one of the most beloved actors of this generation.
+Robin Williams died at age 63, and the week of what would have been his 65th birthday, we're still mourning the loss of one of the most beloved actors of this generation.
 Though Williams was a seasoned comedian who gave life to characters who are seared in our brains, his dramatic side was also a force to be reckoned with, and he had the awards — and infinitely quotable lines — to prove it.
 To honor the man and his life, we're looking back at the most unforgettable roles of Robin Williams 's career.

 — Additional reporting by Maggie Pehanick

 One of the silliest roles you could imagine served only to introduce and endear Robin Williams to the world.
 His TV role brought us his unique brand of humor — one that could make a catchphrase like "Nanoo nanoo" iconic.

 One of Williams's earliest film roles was a seamless mix of comedy and drama, setting the tone for his career.
 As real-life wartime radio DJ Adrian Cronauer, Williams proved he could balance the two genres, displaying the humanity he would bring to all his work.
 The role got him an Oscar nomination and won him the Golden Globe.